rafrodriguez/beam-workshop/README.md

                      --project=$GCP_PROJECT"

     mvn clean package -Pspark-runner
-    gcloud dataproc jobs submit spark \
-            --project=$GCP_PROJECT \
+    # Submit your jar to your cluster / spark installation
-            --cluster gaming-spark \
+    spark-submit \
             --properties spark.default.parallelism=200 \
             --class demo.UserScore \
-            --jars ./target/portability-demo-bundled-spark.jar \
+            ./target/portability-demo-bundled-spark.jar \
-            -- \
             --runner=spark \
             --input=$GCP_INPUT_FILE \
             --outputPrefix=$GCP_OUTPUT_FILE/spark/user/res

 To submit your pipeline to Flink, you will need to go into the Flink UI (http://35.194.11.109:).
-Once there, you can build the JAR for Flink, upload it through the Flink UI, and select class `demo.UserScore` and pass the following arguments:
+Once there, you can build the JAR for Flink (`mvn clean package -Pflinkk-runner`), upload it through the Flink UI, and select class
+`demo.UserScore` and pass the following arguments:

     --parallelism=20 --input=gs://apache-beam-demo/data/gaming*